 Do teachers have to wear face masks in school?

-If you are concerned about your school’s approach to face masks you can contact us for further advice and support.
+If you are an Edapt subscriber and you are concerned about issues with face masks at your school you can contact us for further advice and support.

 Was this article helpful?

 The information contained within this article is not a complete or final statement of the law.

 While Edapt has sought to ensure that the information is accurate and up-to-date, it is not responsible and will not be held liable for any inaccuracies and their consequences, including any loss arising from relying on this information.
 This article may contain information sourced from public sector bodies and licensed under the Open Government Licence.
 If you are an Edapt subscriber with an employment-related issue, please contact us and we will be able to refer you to one of our caseworkers.